mika-espoo/docs/java/operating-applications/observability.md

      db.enabled: true
 ```

 The example configuration makes Spring exposing the health endpoint with health indicators `db` and `ping`.
-It enables also the health propbes `liveness` and `readiness` which are usefull in Kubernetes and CloudFoundry environments.
+It enables also the health probes `liveness` and `readiness` which are usefull in Kubernetes and CloudFoundry environments.
 Other indicators ready for auto-configuration such as `diskSpace` are omitted.
 All components contributing to the aggregated status are shown individually, which helps to understand the reason for overall status `DOWN`.

 ::: tip
 For multitenancy scenarios, CAP Java SDK replaces default the `db` indicator with an implementation that includes the status of all tenant databases.